Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Conclusion

 \section{Conclusion}

-We have presented a systematic overview, a design framework, and a future perspective on explainable artificial intelligence approaches for autonomous driving.
-The key idea is that autonomous vehicles need to achieve regulatory-compliant operational safety and explainability in real-time decisions.
-Together with a detailed overview of the state of the art in explainable AI-based autonomous driving, our work contributes as a \textit{cause-effect-solution} perspective.
+We have presented a systematic overview of state-of-the-art investigations, emerging paradigms, and a future perspective of XAI approaches for autonomous driving.
+Insights from these studies reveal the existing gaps, and we have proposed a conceptual framework for explainable autonomous driving by incorporating missing pieces.
+The key idea is that AVs need to achieve regulatory-compliant operational safety and explainability in real-time decisions with their increasing automation ability.
+Together with a detailed overview of the state of the art in XAI-based autonomous driving, our work contributes as a \textit{cause-effect-solution} perspective.
 We elaborate on the notion of \textit{cause} by identifying current gaps, concerns, and a variety of issues specified while denoting \textit{effect} through the public reluctance on the use of autonomous driving at a broader level.
-We provide a \textit{solution} through the proposed framework and a set of XAI approaches with examples and applicability for autonomous driving as a future direction.
-With the provided survey, XAI framework, and future outlook, this paper can benefit the researchers and practitioners to understand the advances in explainability and current limitations of autonomous driving and help enhance this technology to further stages.
-If the proposed guidelines are implemented properly, we can move a step closer to safer, transparent, publicly approved, and environmentally friendly intelligent vehicles in the near future.
+We provide a \textit{solution} through the proposed framework and a set of promising XAI approaches for a future direction.
+This paper can benefit automotive researchers and practitioners in understanding the emerging paradigms and industrial trends in XAI approaches for autonomous driving and help achieve responsible, trustworthy and publicly acceptable next-generation AVs.